The Shirley Association has been a member of the Guild of One-Name Studies since 1988

 Scottish Wills and Inventories: Shirley Thomas 11/6/1855 potter and earthenware manufacturer residing at the Clyde Pottery near Greenock, spouse of Mary Grindy Paisley Sheriff Court

-Deaths: Suddenly on the 13th instant, Mr John Shirley, eldest son of Mr Thomas Shirley, Clyde Pottery, Greenock.Glasgow Herald (Glasgow, Scotland), Friday, September 14, 1849
+Deaths: Suddenly on the 13th instant, Mr John Shirley, eldest son of Mr Thomas Shirley (from Cholera), Clyde Pottery, Greenock.Glasgow Herald (Glasgow, Scotland), Friday, September 14, 1849

 1849 Deaths: On the 15th instant after a short illness, Maria Shirley relict of Mr John Shirley, Clyde Pottery, Greenock - Glasgow Herald (Glasgow, Scotland), Friday, September 21, 1849;